AlainParadis/designschool/_topics/cook-book.md

   - Students will find their own content: recipes, <a href="https://cg.algonquindesign.ca/topics/stock.html" title="Stock Photography" target="_blank">stock photography</a>.
     - You will vet the content for quality.
     - Text needs to make sense.
-There needs to be enough text.
+There needs to be enough text. *"I really like tons of white space."* is not allowed.
   - They'll create all original illustrations -- no stock illustrations allowed.
   - Book must have a theme.
     - ie: fisherman's guide to cooking fish.
 Kosher break-making, etc...
 The more specific the theme, the better.
   - The aesthetics of the book need to be distinctive & consistent.
+  - The book can veer off the cook-book path.
+It can tell a story, while the recipes are complimentary to that story.

   ### Logistics